José Antonio Sistiaga: Later hand-painted films and recent paintings

-His films are part of permanent collections of eminent museums in the world : Centre Pompidou, Musée national d'art moderne (Paris) and Museo de arte Reina Sofia in Madrid.
-You can see Sistiaga's paintings at the Museo de bellas artes in Bilbao, at the Museo San Telmo in San Sebastian or at the Museo nacional Centro de arte Reina Sofia in Madrid.
+His films are part of permanent collections of eminent museums in the world: Centre Pompidou, Musée national d'art moderne (Paris) and Museo de arte Reina Sofia in Madrid.
+Sistiaga's paintings are displayed at the Museo de bellas artes in Bilbao, at the Museo San Telmo in San Sebastian or at the Museo nacional Centro de arte Reina Sofia in Madrid.